ColoredCow/portal/docs/prerequisites.md

 Note: It is not necessary to change the password to access databases on the localhost.
 It is a good practice and that is why we have used a password.(For this poject, it is not necessary to have one).

 4. Create Database -
-Now return to the homepage of PHPMyAdmin.
+Now return to the homepage of phpMyAdmin.
 Click the New button to create a new database.

 5. In the new window, name your database as per your need, we are naming it “portal”.
 Now select Collation as utf8_general_ci.
 Now click on Create and your database will be created.